metno/S-ENDA-documentation/source/use_case_longyear_temp.rst

 - Relevant metadata  for use and reference found
 - The User understands what types of datasets are available for their request.
 (Difference between observations, satellite data and model/forecast data)
 - Datasets downloaded
-- Enough information (datasets + metadata) has been received to produce the wanted
+- Enough information (datasets + metadata) has been received to produce the results needed, and to reference the data.

-From DMH:
-- Desired result:

-  - found available time series of air temperature for specified periods e.g. last 7 days and next 2 days.
-  - plots of time series
-  - download of data files
-  - time-aggregated download by OPeNDAP for use in client software (matlab)
-  - found sufficient documentation to reference the data.

 Normal Flow